tx

 • Cursor-based fan-out: Multiple consumers read from the same channel using afterId cursors

-• Read-only inbox: Reading messages has no side effects -- explicit tx ack is required
+• Read-only inbox: Reading messages has no side effects.
+Explicit tx msg ack is required.

 • TTL support: Messages can auto-expire after a configurable duration